Sydney Entertainment Centre: Notable events

 The first concert held just days after the opening was John Denver in May 1983.
 The concert was sold out.
 Over the coming years Denver played several concerts at the Centre.

 In December 1983, Cold Chisel played its final Last Stand concert.

-During its operation other notable acts were, Bob Dylan and Tom Petty, Queen (band), John Mellencamp, Dire Straights, Robert Plant, Michael Crawford, Anthony Warlow.
+During its operation other notable acts were Bob Dylan, Tom Petty, Queen, John Mellencamp, Dire Straits, Pink Floyd, Robert Plant, Michael Crawford, Linkin Park, Anthony Warlow.
 The venue was popular with local and international performers.

 On December 7th and 8th, 1998, children's music group The Wiggles performed at the SEC as the finale concert in the Toot Toot Show!
 Both shows were filmed and were featured in various episodes of their second television series.
 They would release The Wiggly Big Show on September 6, 1999, in Australia followed by a UK release in February 2001, which featured footage from this show (with the UK release being named It's a Wiggly, Wiggly World!
 Live in Concert with some edits).
 They would have another concert filmed here on 20 December 2003 as the closing act of their Lights, Camera, Action! tour.
 This would be released on home media in the US and Australia in 2005 under the title Live Hot Potatoes!.

 Elton John has played numerous concerts there over the years, including twelve dates in 1986 with an orchestra at Haymarket Arena.
 The latter shows were the last he performed prior to throat surgery.
-He has played 46 shows at the venue and was the final artist to perform at the venue before its demolition in December 2015.
+He played 46 shows at the venue and was the final artist to perform at the venue before its demolition in December 2015.

 David Bowie played at the venue for a week in November 1987 during his worldwide Glass Spider Tour, and performances from several nights were included on video and CD on Glass Spider (1988).